maglore9900/gibber/README.md

 `OLLAMA_URL = 'http://localhost:11434'`

 #-----Customization Variables
-#CHARACTER will take any character prompt you have in the [prompts/prompts.py](prompts/prompts.py) file. `CHARACTER = 'bob'`
+#CHARACTER will take any character prompt you have in the [prompts/prompts.py](prompts/prompts.py) file.

+`CHARACTER = 'bob'`

 #WAKE_WORD_ENABLED: If you want this to listen and attempt to translate all text you can disable wake word.
 However, speech to text transcription can sometimes return incorrect results when there is background noise.
 Set to false to disable wake word.
-When enabled the wake phrase will be wake word + character name, for example "hey max"
+When enabled the wake phrase will be wake word + character name, for example "hey bob"
 `WAKE_WORD_ENABLED = 'True'`

 `WAKE_WORD = 'hey'`